MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Introduction

 Some algorithms for solving Problem~\eqref{eq:standard_form} may be further restricted to finding only a \textit{representative set} of efficient solutions $\mathcal{X}_{R} \subseteq \mathcal{X}_{\underline{E}}$.
-An important particular case concerns algorithms returning only a \textit{minimum supported set} of efficient solutions $\mathcal{X}_{\underline{SE}} \subseteq \mathcal{X}_{\underline{E}}$, which is the subset of a \textit{minimum complete set} such that all corresponding nondominated points are supported.
-The set of solutions returned by an algorithm also depends on the problem type.
-For example, some algorithms may return a minimum supported set of efficient solutions for continuous linear programs, but a representative set of efficient solutions for integer or nonlinear programs.
+A \textit{singleton representative set} is a special case when $|\mathcal{X}_R| = 1$.
+Another special case concerns the notion of a \textit{supported} non-dominated point.
+A non-dominated point $\isvec{y}$ is \textit{supported} if $\exists \isvec{w} > 0$ for which the corresponding efficient solution $\isvec{x}$ is an optimal solution of $\min_{\isvec{x}\in\mathcal{X}}\isvec{w}^\top f_0(\isvec{x})$, otherwise it is \textit{non-supported}.
+Some algorithms compute only a \textit{minimum supported set} of efficient solutions $\mathcal{X}_{\underline{SE}} \subseteq \mathcal{X}_{\underline{E}}$, which is the subset of a \textit{minimum complete set} such that all corresponding nondominated points are supported.
+The set of solutions computed by an algorithm also depends on the problem type.
+For example, some algorithms may compute a minimum supported set of efficient solutions for continuous linear programs, but a representative set of efficient solutions for integer or nonlinear programs.
+Other algorithms are applicable only for particular problem classes, for example, they may require that all decision variables are discrete.